-KEY CONCEPTS

-:Weight of an object on the moon
+KEY CONCEPTS :Weight of an object on the moon

-LEARNING OUTCOMES TEACHING-LEARNING PROCESS POINTERS FOR ASSESSMENT MATERIAL REQUIRED Relates processes and phenomena to cause and effect such as force of gravity (weight of the object on the moon) Introductory Activity ◇ Can we walk on earth? ◇ Can we walk on the moon as we walk on the earth? ◇ Why can't we walk normally on the moon? ✓ Gravity on any celestial body(planet,moon,stars)depends up on the mass (m) and size of the celestial body. ✓ Since the mass and size of the moon is very less compared to earth we can say that gravity on moon is very less compared to earth. ✓ Due to this the moon exerts lesser force of attraction on objects.
-On what factors the gravity of a celestial body depends?
-Nass = 120 kg Weight = 1205 20 N Moon Calculates weight of the object on the moon (unknown variable from a given data and assign a proper S.I unit to it) Let us explore weight of an object on moon ✓ Let the mass of the object be m ✓ Let the weight on the moon be W_m
+LEARNING OUTCOMES TEACHING-LEARNING PROCESS POINTERS FOR ASSESSMENT MATERIAL REQUIRED Relates processes and phenomena to cause and effect such as force of gravity (weight of the object on the moon) Relates 'g' with the radius of the planet (object).
+Introductory Activity Can we walk on earth?
+Can we walk on the moon as we walk on the earth?
+Why can't we walk normally on the moon?
+Gravity on any celestial body(planet,moon,stars)depends up on the mass (m) and size of the celestial body.
+Since the mass and size of the moon is very less compared to earth we can say that gravity on moon is very less compared to earth.
+Due to this the moon exerts lesser force of attraction on objects.
+Nass = 120 kg Weight = 120 N Moon Forth Calculates weight of the object on the moon (unknown variable from a given data and assign a proper S.I unit to it) Let us explore weight of an object on moon ✓ Let the mass of the object be m ✓ Let the weight on the moon be Wm